laryn/videojs/README.md

 # Video.js

-Video.js is a HTML5-based video player with a built-in Flash fallback for older browsers.
+Video.js is a HTML5-based video player.
 This means that videos can be played on nearly all devices and operating systems, provided the right codecs are used.

 This module is a support module for `Video.js` -- you can use the bundled